Zir0-93/zir0-93.github.io/_posts/2019-07-30-rest-message-queue.md

 2. Use a message queue

 Option `1` would typically involve the use of additional infrastructure components such as a database/caching system.
-Additionally, the level of complexity and sophistication involved in developing resillient and robust inter-services data transmission mechanisms would far outweigh the cost of using a ready-made tool designed to solve exactly that problem.
+Additionally, the level of complexity and sophistication involved in developing resilient and robust inter-services data transmission mechanisms would far outweigh the cost of using a ready-made tool designed to solve exactly that problem.
 In this scenario, more cost would be incurred to an organization that chooses not to use a message queue, and so this statement would not be true in this case.